giantswarm/harbor-operator-app/docs/ops-recipe/harborPodPhaseStatus.md

 ```

-If this doesn't work and you have explored other options a likely fix is to re-deploy harbor itself.
+If this doesn't work and you have explored other options a likely fix is to re-deploy Harbor itself.
 As long as you have backups correctly configured to pull from your s3 bucket this should mean that images are correctly restored.
-Other data such as users assigned to projects will liekly be lost and need to be reconfigured.
+Other data such as users assigned to projects will likely be lost and need to be reconfigured.

 **General**